 Learn about a mega-trend in society and economy that is shaping our future.
-Also learn how Sharing Nature training prepares you for that future.
+Also learn how Sharing Nature Experience prepares you for that future.

 A “Seismic Shift”

-The following is a simple and succinct introduction suggested by a researcher.
+The following is a simple and succinct introduction suggested by a researcher that we like.

 “Our brains are designed to pay both kinds of attention, left-brain dominant and right-brain dominant.
 The kind of attention we pay to the world governs what we find there.
 We are always using both sides of the brain constantly juggling between the two versions of the world.”